 By 1966 the term ‘half-caste’ was considered derogatory and people of ‘mixed race’ were asked to nominate fractions – a quarter, half, three-quarters and so on.
 The 1966 Census was the only one which attempted such categorisation.

 Another difficulty in calculating the numbers of First Nations peoples was that many lived in remote areas.
-Before 1967 the census-takers did not or could not accurately count the large First Nations population living in non-urban areas.
-They relied on estimates provided by state and territory authorities in charge of First Nations welfare.
+Before 1967 the census did not or could not accurately count the large First Nations population living in non-urban areas.
+The census relied on estimates provided by state and territory authorities in charge of First Nations welfare.

 1971 Australian census